BDI-UFRGS/superpixel-graphs/README.md

 Parameterizable graph-building from images for [pytorch](https://pytorch.org/) with [PyG](https://pytorch-geometric.readthedocs.io/en/latest/index.html#).

-All code currently in this repository was developed by Júlia Rodrigues as part of a Federal University of Rio Grande do Sul's (UFRGS) research project.

 ## Overview

 The purpose of this package is to provide a fast and customizable way to build graphs from images over-segmented into superpixel so that they can be used as input for Graph Neural Networks in a highly parameterizable manner.